-Ovie Ejaria: Sunderland sign Liverpool midfielder on loan for rest of season
+Ovie Ejaria, Ashley Fletcher and Lee Camp join Sunderland

 - From the section Sunderland

-Championship strugglers Sunderland have signed Liverpool midfielder Ovie Ejaria on loan until the end of the season.
+Sunderland have signed Liverpool midfielder Ovie Ejaria, Middlesbrough striker Ashley Fletcher and Cardiff goalkeeper Lee Camp on loan until the end of the season.

-The 20-year-old former Arsenal trainee moved to Merseyside in 2014 after nine years on the Gunners' books.
+Ejaria, 20, made eight appearances for the Reds last season but has not featured this campaign.

-"I'm really happy because I've wanted to go out on loan for a while to get regular first-team football under my belt," he told Sunderland's website.
+Fletcher, 22, joined Boro from West Ham for £6.5m in July but has scored just once in 16 league games.

 Find all the latest football transfers on our dedicated page.